2019 Rugby World Cup: Argentina fail to flatter in victory over Tonga

 Hooker Julian Montoya led the way with a hat trick of tries as Argentina beat Tonga 28-12 on Saturday to keep its Rugby World Cup hopes alive.

-Tonga trailed 28-0 but hit back with two fine tries from fullback Telusa Veainu, who looked sharp on his return from a nagging foot injury.
+Tonga trailed 28-0 but rallied with two fine tries from fullback Telusa Veainu, who looked sharp on his return from a nagging foot injury.

 Argentina lost its opening game to France.
 So Mario Ledesma's lineup needed this bonus-point win ahead of next weekend's game against Pool C leader England, the 2003 champion which has already beaten Tonga and the United States.

-This was a comfortable win, but the way Tonga got back into the game and pushed hard for a third try late on might concern Ledesma.
+This was a comfortable win, but the way Tonga got back into the game and pushed hard for a third try might concern Ledesma.

 His team changes included dropping mainstay flyhalf Nicolas Sanchez and handing Benjamin Urdapilleta his first start since June 2013.